ravan-muradzada/Eolymp-problems/0_README.md

 # Eolymp-problems
 You can see solutions to some eolymp problems here.
+The solutions are written either in C or C++.